hermansildnes/hermansildnes/README.md

 #  Hi, I am Herman 👨‍💻

-Norwegian pursuing a BSc Computer Science in London.
-I am usually deep down some new rabbit hole, but current interests include machine learning and building integrating systems with agentic AI.
-If I'm not in front of a computer, you will find me in the gym playing squash or working out.
+Occasionally working towards a BSc Computer Science in London.
+Look out for something (V)ery soon 🫣

 ### 🔭 Have a look at my [website](https://sildnes.com).